Expressive Arts Therapy Graduate Certificate

 All students interested in the Expressive Arts Therapy Certificate Program at Appalachian State University must apply through The Cratis D. Williams Graduate School.
-The Graduate School processes the applications and sends them to the Department of Human Development and Psychological Counseling for review.
+The Graduate School processes the applications and sends them to the Department of Counseling, Family Therapy and Higher Education for review.

-Effective Fall 2023 - the Expressive Arts certificate program will require the completion of 15 credit hours of coursework.
-The Graduate Bulletin will be updated over the summer to reflect the following requirements:
+Effective Fall 2023 - the Expressive Arts Therapy certificate program will require the completion of 15 credit hours of coursework.
+See the 2023-2024 Graduate Bulletin for detailed requirements.

 - HPC 6360 Therapy and Expressive Arts